-This document describes procedures for people assisting with FOLIO DevOps to add a new back-end module to the folio-ansible configuration, and make it available in the folio-snapshot reference environments, and make it available in the Vagrant box VMs for snapshot.
+This document describes procedures for people assisting with FOLIO DevOps to add a new back-end module to the platform-complete and folio-ansible configuration, and make it available in the folio-snapshot reference environments, and make it available in the Vagrant box VMs for snapshot.

 The developers responsible for that module would have already ensured that the module is ready, its repository is established, and is operating in FOLIO CI.
 They would have added a Jira ticket, assigned to our team so that we can schedule and track the work.